Catholic University Rome Flagship

 The Catholic University Rome Center has space to house approximately 70 students.
 Participants in the campus residence halls have access to laundry, air conditioning, heating, and free wifi.
 Most students will share a bedroom with one or two other classmates, though single room accommodations may be available for an additional fee.
-Pillows, pillowcases, bed sheets, and blankets are provided for every resident, as is a partial meal plan.
+Pillows and blankets are provided for every resident (students will need to provide their own bedsheets and towels), as is a partial meal plan.
 Residence hall staff are available 24/7 - at all times for emergencies and during the day for general assistance.

 Sophomores, juniors, and seniors in good academic and disciplinary standing may attend this program.
 Students who wish to attend the program during the fall semester of their sophomore year must have a minimum 2.8 GPA at the time of their application.
 Students attending during subsequent terms must have a minimum 2.3 GPA.

 - 3.2 cumulative GPA